tatianamac/tm11ty/README.md

-# TM11
+# TM11TY

 Tatiana Mac's portfolio site.
-Called TM11 because it will be the first post-#a11y website to date, and to honor the eleven characters in my name.
+Called TM11 because it will be the first post-#a11y website to date,  honor the eleven characters in my name, Gemini sun, and figuring out Single Site Generators!

-Built by hand using CSS Grid.

 ## Built With